wrmay/ITCH/README.md

 written to the socket a message will be recorded in the logs.
 If the socket is not ready to send, a message will be recorded in the logs.

-For receiving heartbeats, a ServerSocketChannels will be created and a thread will be periodically scheduled to receive the heartbeats from the channels and write a message.
+For receiving heartbeats, a ServerSocketChannel will be created and a thread will be periodically scheduled to receive the heartbeats from the channels and write a message.